The Easiest Way to DIY Wood Plank / Ship Lap Accent Wall with Vinyl Flooring

 and 3.
 I am extremely task focused.
 When I start something, I burn the candle at both ends perfecting and completing it.

-Now I'm here to tell you how I created this wood plank wall all by myself and maybe help you complete your own.
+Now I'll tell you how I, single handedly, created this gorgeous wood plank wall, and hopefully motivate you complete your own.

 A NOTE About Textured Walls and Ship Lapping / Wood Planking...

 Textured walls CAN be covered with wood planks/panels with the process described in this tutorial.
 My walls were textured.
-However, if your walls have texture with a lot of bumps that are significantly more raised than other areas, you may have to consider some extra prep work before installing planks.
+However, if your walls have texture with a lot of bumps that are significantly more raised in some areas than others, you may have to consider some extra prep work before installing planks.

 Below are a few common wall textures and a guide to help you know if they can be planked with the method described in this tutorial...